lunarpeach/libtide/README.md

 ## Usage

+This is a personal project, and I only intend to maintain it as far as free time and interest allow.
+Having said that, please feel free to use any bits of this that seem useful.
 Information about what each header does and how to use it *should* live in the comments at the top of each file.
-Grab one that seems useful, and use it directly in your project.
-Tweak it, improve it, and, if you want, share what you changed.
-I'm always ready to learn something new.

 ## Requirements